Healthdirect Free Australian health advice you can count on.

 Some examples of these factors include:

-• Genetic factors: having a close family member with a mental illness can increase the risk.
+• Genetic factors — having a close family member with a mental illness can increase the chance that you might get a mental illness.
 However, just because one family member has a mental illness doesn't mean that others will.

-• Other biological factors: some medical conditions or hormonal changes.
+• Other biological factors — some medical conditions or hormonal changes can cause mental health problems.

-• Early life environment: negative childhood experiences such as abuse or neglect can increase the risk of some mental illnesses.
+• Early life environment — negative childhood experiences can increase the risk of some mental illnesses.
+Examples of negative childhood experiences are abuse or neglect.

 When should I see my doctor?

-Seeing a doctor is the first step to getting treated and returning to good mental health.
-If you’re concerned that you might be experiencing a mental illness, book an appointment with a doctor today.
+Seeing your doctor is the first step to getting treated and returning to good mental health.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.